Assisted Living vs. Nursing Home Care: How They Differ

-In 2016, the national median cost was $6,844 per month for a shared room in a nursing home (vs. assisted living costs of $3,628 per month).
-For a private room in a nursing home, the cost was $7,698 per month.3 So, although costs vary from facility to facility, assisted living usually costs quite a bit less than nursing home care.
+According to Genworth, in 2016, the national median cost was $6,844 per month for a shared room in a nursing home (vs. assisted living costs of $3,628 per month).
+For a private room in a nursing home, the cost was $7,698 per month.
+So, although costs vary from facility to facility, assisted living usually costs quite a bit less than nursing home care.

 But looking at cost alone doesn't provide the full picture.
 That's because how you pay for services may play a larger role in determining your options.
 For example, many seniors rely on Medicare and Medicaid, but those government programs don't always provide the necessary coverage.

 When it comes to nursing home care: